Oprah Winfrey makes Stella McCartney scream at Paris show

 GREEN FASHION

-A vacuum-packed tree leaf was included inside invitations to eco-warrior McCartney’s show.
+A vacuum-packed oak tree leaf was included inside invitations to eco-warrior McCartney’s show.

 Participants so far include Gwyneth Paltrow, Pink, Drew Barrymore, Jimmy Fallon and Rooney Mara.